threedworld-mit/tdw/Documentation/api/command_api.md

 ## **`replicant_reach_for_position`**

 Instruct a Replicant to start to reach for a target position.

+- <font style="color:green">**Replicant motion motion**: This tells the Replicant to begin a motion.
+The Replicant will continue the motion per communicate() call until the motion is complete.</font>

 ```python
 {"$type": "replicant_reach_for_position", "position": {"x": 1.1, "y": 0.0, "z": 0}, "duration": 0.125, "arm": "left", "id": 1}